 See this approach in action: Check out our Artist profile with Jade of Death who ran a fantastic crowdfunding campaign for 43 days and raised more than $17,000 for their webseries.

 Type 2: Longer campaigns 4-12 months

-When they work best: If you have a series of concerts, or a season of performances, it might suit you better to run a longer campaign.
+When they work best: If you have a series of concerts, or a season of performances.

 Why they are great:

-• You can discuss your campaign at every concert/performance/event and offer tax deductibility to donors/attendees at every opportunity
+• You can discuss your campaign at every event and offer tax deductibility to donors and attendees at every opportunity

-• You may need longer to foster those deeper relationships with major donors
+• You can foster deeper relationships with major donors

-• Keep in mind that when running a longer campaign, you will inevitably have stagnant periods with less or no donations.
+When running a longer campaign, you’ll experience lulls and stagnant periods with fewer or no donations.
 Before your campaign launches, think about ideas and opportunities to share your campaign and discuss your project during these quieter periods.